 Technical blockers are particularly frequent in projects that involve the development of software or physical goods, but they might actually bring to a halt any kind of project (consider the case of an all-out IT system failure).

-People and Communication Blockers
+Project Portfolio Management Blocker #2: People and Communication

-PPM blockers can also be people.
+Project portfolio management blockers can also be people.
 We’re not talking ill-intentioned individuals that’ll deliberately sabotage a project (although this might happen too), but rather people that’ll slow the pace of work or even halt it for reasons beyond their control.
 This may be because someone was onboarded too late and is struggling to catch up, or because that person wasn’t properly brought up to speed.
 This may simply be because this individual is not the right person for the project.
 In addition to harming the project itself, such blockers can be detrimental to the whole workplace atmosphere and impact other initiatives.
 Hence the importance of careful and insightful team building strategies and of employee onboarding and support programs.

 PPM blockers also include what we may call people-related blockers.
 For example overburdened teams working on multiple high-priority projects at the same time: they won’t be able to set aside the time that your project needs and deserves, and they might eventually experience burnout.
 Another example is communication blockers, either because of interpersonal incompatibility, or because of information silos between teams that don’t speak the same language, or because of subpar information and communication technology systems (which can be fatal in the context of remote working).